forwardemail/forwardemail.net/app/views/faq/index.md

   <span>
     If you would like to hide your information from being publicly searchable over the Internet, then please go to <a class="alert-link" href="/my-account/domains" target="_blank" rel="noopener">My Account <i class="fa fa-angle-right"></i> Domains</a> and upgrade your domain to a paid plan before starting this guide.
     Publicly searchable information on free plans includes, but is not limited to: aliases, forwarded addresses, recipients, and advanced settings such as custom port forwarding.
-    If you would like to learn more about paid plans see our <a class="alert-link" rel="noopener" href="/features">Features</a> page &ndash; else keep reading!
+    If you would like to learn more about paid plans see our <a class="alert-link" rel="noopener" href="/features">Features</a> page &ndash; otherwise keep reading!
-    All plans abide by our <a class="alert-link" href="/privacy">Privacy</a> policy of strictly not storing logs, metadata, nor reading emails
+    All plans abide by our <a class="alert-link" href="/privacy">Privacy</a> policy of strictly not storing logs, metadata, nor reading emails.
     We don't track you like other services do.
   </span>
 </div>